What happened on June 16, 2021, and how we make sure it never happens again

 Add more monitoring for the email delivery delay and Postfix queue.
 Have alerts properly set up so we can be informed when a similar issue is going to happen.

-Make sure to highlight that SimpleLogin is for personal use and isn’t meant to be a transactional or marketing email service.
+Make sure to highlight that SimpleLogin is for personal use and isn’t meant to be a transactional or a marketing email service.
 Any robot-like usage on SimpleLogin is prohibited.

 We are grateful for the support from our community during this incident.
 Though we have more and more automatic monitoring, please send us an email at hi[at]simplelogin.io, tag our Twitter account, or Reddit account whenever you notice anything abnormal.